Fiat Doblò

 The Fiat Doblò is a panel van and leisure activity vehicle produced by Italian automaker Fiat since 2000.
 It was unveiled at the Paris Motor Show in October 2000.
 A second-generation Doblò succeeded the original vehicle in 2010 for most markets, and it was sold in the United States as the RAM ProMaster City from 2015 to 2022.
 The second generation was also sold in Europe and the UK as the Opel/Vauxhall Combo.
-The third-generation Doblò, a rebadged version of the Citroën Berlingo, was unveiled in June 2022, and is also sold as the Opel or Vauxhall Combo, Peugeot Partner, and Toyota ProAce.
+The third-generation Doblò is a rebadged version of the 2018 third-generation Citroën Berlingo, and was unveiled in June 2022.
+The third generation Doblò is therefore also sold as the Opel or Vauxhall Combo, Peugeot Partner, and Toyota ProAce, as well as the Citroen Berlingo.